soo-hs-kim/soo-hs-kim.github.io/_pages/cv.md

 Working Papers
 ======
-* Hyunsoo Kim, and Hyun Ju Jung “Failure and Technology Redeployment: Evidence from Pharmaceutical Firms’ Drug Repurposing”
+* Hyunsoo Kim, and Hyun Ju Jung “Failure and Resource Redeployment: Evidence from Biopharmaceutical Industry”
 #  * Github University
 #  * Duties includes: Updates and improvements to template
 #  * Supervisor: The Users